 The patient is asked to return home and get plenty of rest for several hours following the procedure.
 The following morning there is a substantial improvement in vision.
 However, the vision continues to incrementally improve for weeks.

-There is generally a check up the first day following Lasik.
+Immediately after LASIK surgery, your vision will still be a little blurry, but already improved.
+The morning after LASIK, you will see a significant improvement in your vision.
+A post-operative checkup is generally scheduled 1 day post-surgery, where tyou are advised not to wear makeup and avoid getting any forgein objects in your eyes.
 Drops are used several times daily for 1-3 weeks following the procedure.
 You will have several exams to assess the healing and progress over the next several months.

 One of the most frequently asked questions regarding post-op LASIK is, "how quickly can I get back to work after LASIK?," and the answer is often surprising: most people are back to their regular routine within a day or two of having had their LASIK procedure complete.
 Recovery time is minimal and Dr Moadel will ensure that your LASIK recovery process is as brief and least inconvenient as possible.